Tile Choice on a Fiberglass Pool: A Very Important Decision

 - Bob Ault

 At River Pools, we manufacture world-class fiberglass pools for customers across North America.
-Our network of independent authorized dealers perform high-quality installations for all of our pool models and can include add-ons like waterline tile.
+Our network of independent dealers perform high-quality installations for all of our pool models and can include add-ons like waterline tile.
 Feel free to browse our pool gallery, try out our pool pricing calculator, or request custom pricing using the button below if you think a fiberglass pool might be right for your home.
 Happy swimming!

 You can also download our free ebook below to learn more about the process of buying a fiberglass pool.